Raison d’Être, Mandate, and Role, and Operating Context

 The Department’s mandate is to keep Canada safe from a range of risks such as natural disasters, crime and terrorism.
 As such, Public Safety Canada collaborates with federal partners as well as other levels of government, non-government organizations, community groups, the private sector, foreign states, academia, communities and first responders on issues related to national and border security, crime prevention, community safety and emergency management.
 This cooperation supports a cohesive and integrated approach to Canada’s safety and security.

-The Department will also work towards fulfilling the commitments outlined in the Minister of Public Safety and Emergency Preparedness’ mandate letter as well as the supplementary mandate letter.
+The Department will also work towards fulfilling the commitments outlined in the Minister of Public Safety’s mandate letter and the President of the Queen’s Privy Council and Minister of Emergency Preparedness’ mandate letter.

-The COVID-19 pandemic has also emphasized the importance of Canada’s emergency preparedness and response capabilities.
-In 2021-22, Public Safety will continue to advance the Emergency Management Strategy for Canada, including by implementing the Emergency Management Action Plan, which was developed in partnership with provinces and territories.
-Public Safety will also continue to focus on priority areas, including by preparing for, anticipating and mitigating the risks associated with natural disasters; addressing flood risk through the creation of a new Task Force on Flood Insurance and Relocation; supporting the advancement of a Public Safety Broadband Network and the National Public Alerting System; and advancing Canada’s first-ever National Action Plan on Post-Traumatic Stress Injuries for public safety personnel.
+Given the nation’s geographic size and diversity, the possibilities of severe weather events and natural disasters are a persistent reality for Canada and Canadians.
+These events are resulting in greater damages, costs and hardship, as evidenced by the recent increase in floods and wildfires.
+In 2022-23, Public Safety will continue to advance the Emergency Management Strategy for Canada; the renewal of the Federal Emergency Response Plan; and the implementation of the joint Federal-Provincial-Territorial Emergency Management Strategy Action Plan.
+Public Safety will also continue to focus on priority areas by preparing for, anticipating and mitigating the risks associated with natural disasters, including the development of a National Risk Profile to create a forward-looking national picture of risks and capabilities; addressing flood risk by supporting the work of the national Task Force on Flood Insurance and Relocation; supporting the advancement of a Public Safety Broadband Network and the National Public Alerting System; supporting the co-development of a National Adaptation Strategy for climate resilience in Canada; and advancing Canada’s first-ever National Action Plan on Post-Traumatic Stress Injuries for public safety personnel.

 - Date modified: